PSahner/mc-eisbaers-res-pack-base-32x/README.md

   - fixed different copper door and trapdoor models (exposed, weathered, oxidized, and all waxed versions)
 - restructured resource pack architecture to use own namespaces for each feature
 - added Candles Overhaul (CandlesOverhaul_2023-07-30)
+  - stripped-down version of the source without the wax overlay

 ## License